shinboiz/net-api-login-server/README.md

 This project is a sample code for a Login Web API.

+The API will do following tasks:
+1. Receive credential data in JSON format in the body of request.
+2. Store credential to [user.txt] file.
+You'll see the file path in console log.
+3. Mockup user object with that credential.
+4. Return user object (with asscociated data)

 For help getting started with .Net Web Api, view [online tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-5.0&tabs=visual-studio).